Camera Drone Reviews

 The Mavic 2 Pro’s motors are more powerful yet still quieter than the already quiet original Mavic Pro.
-Even with the upgraded “quiet” props that came with the Mavic Pro Platinum edition, the Mavic 2 Pro engines themselves are quieter, making for an even more enjoyable flying experience.
+Even with the upgraded “quiet” props that came with the Mavic Pro Platinum edition, the Mavic 2 Pro motors themselves are quieter, making for an even more enjoyable flying experience.
 And the whole “feel” of the Mavic 2 Pro is sturdier and more robust than its predecessor.
 You can feel it from the moment you unfold the arms and props.

 For those who used the Mavic Pro for commercial purposes, like inspections and other commercial services, the Mavic 2 Zoom option might a perfect upgrade for you.
-Instead of the Hasselblad, the Mavic 2 Zoom has a standard 12-megapixel camera but with a crisp 2X optical zoom sensor making it easier than ever before to get high resolution photos in those hard-to-reach places.
+Instead of the Hasselblad, the Mavic 2 Zoom has a 12-megapixel camera coupled with a crisp 2X optical zoom sensor making it easier than ever before to get high resolution photos in those hard-to-reach places.

 It's a Great Option